 Project status: In progress

-Interior restoration of Percy’s room, Rose and Ella’s room, the guest room, bathroom, and hall
+Interior restoration of 2nd floor: Percy’s bedroom, Rose and Ella’s rooms, the guest room, bathroom, and hall